-National Guard to help Washington State process thousands of jobless claims stalled by anti-fraud efforts
+National Guard to help Washington state process thousands of jobless claims stalled by anti-fraud efforts

 Washington’s move to enlist National Guard troops, which follows a similar initiative by Oregon, illustrates the pressure ESD is under to resolve tens of thousands of claims for jobless benefits that have been paused for weeks as the state has dealt with a massive fraud scheme.

-In mid May, when ESD disclosed the fraud, the agency flagged for additional review the claims of nearly 200,000 individuals.
+In mid-May, when ESD disclosed the fraud, the agency flagged for additional review the claims of nearly 200,000 individuals.
 As of Thursday, investigators had resolved more than half of those, LeVine said.

-But the claims of roughly 78,000 individuals are still being held up as the agency tries to resolve questions around identity and other issues.
-Of those 78,000 clams, LeVine said, rough 42,000 belong to individuals who had been receiving benefit payments but saw those payment stop as a result of the fraud investigation.
+But the claims of about 78,000 individuals are being held up as the agency tries to resolve questions around identity and other issues.
+Of those 78,000 clams, LeVine said, about 42,000 belong to individuals who had been receiving benefit payments but saw those payment stop as a result of the fraud investigation.

 LeVine said the agency’s goal was to resolve those claims by June 19.

-The state’s anti-fraud efforts have already resulted in the recovery of roughly $337 million in stolen funds, LeVine said.
+The state’s anti-fraud efforts have resulted in the recovery of about $337 million in stolen funds, LeVine said.
 They are also thought to have helped bring down the number of new jobless claims filed each week.

-On Thursday, the ESD reported that 29,713 people had filed new, or “initial”, claims for regular unemployment insurance for the week ending June 6.
-That number is down about 4.8% from the previous week, for the third decrease in as many weeks.
+On Thursday, the ESD reported that 29,713 people had filed new, or “initial,” claims for regular unemployment insurance for the week ending June 6.
+That number is,down about 4.8% from the previous week, for the third decrease in as many weeks.

 Still, it comes as the number of total U.S. claims fell much more sharply — by nearly 19%, to 1.5 million, for the week ending June 6, according to U.S. Labor Department figures released Thursday.